ClarkSource/k8t/README.md

 ### Config management

-To ease file access a little bit k8t can open config and value files in your `$EDITOR` with a fallback to `vim`
+To ease file access a little bit k8t can open config and value files in your `$EDITOR` or fallback to a sensible default.

 ```bash
 $ k8t edit values --environment staging